Everything you need to know about buying, using, and customizing Jira Software.

 classic and next-gen.

-Classic templates include the advanced customization and flexibility that Jira was originally built for.
-Next-gen templates showcase the reimagined Jira experience with simplified configuration and customization options.
+Classic templates include the advanced customization and flexibility that Jira Software was originally built for.
+Next-gen templates showcase the reimagined Jira Software experience with simplified configuration and customization options.

-Check out our article on Atlassian Community for more info on next-gen projects.
+Check out our documentation for more info on next-gen projects.

-All the power and options that Jira is known for
+All the power and options that Jira Software is known for

 For agile teams that work from a backlog, plan and estimate their work in sprints, and deliver work on a regular schedule.